awslabs/graphstorm/docs/source/graph-construction/gs-processing/aws-infra/emr.rst

 We should see the file ``updated_row_counts_metadata.json`` in the output, which means our data are ready for distributed partitioning.

-If the re-partitioning failed, we can run a separate job, see :doc:`row-count-alignment` for details.
+If the re-partitioning failed, we can run a separate job, see :ref:`row count alignment<row_count_alignment>` for details.

 Run distributed partitioning and training on Amazon SageMaker